Quotennial/ds_fellowship/README.md

 ## Visualisation

+Quickest way to get the project started is running the `geography_explore.ipynb` notebook.
+Which will use the importers.

 Visualisation is done in a python notebook, some descriptive statistics using mapltot lib and a more interactive map utilising [kepler.gl](https://kepler.gl/) mapping tool.